hyrmn/hyr.mn/src/posts/mapping-objects-in-csharp.md

 }
 ```

 So, how do we get the data from our domain and put it in our view model?
 Seems trivially easy, right?
-You probably came up with a few options already.
+You probably came up with a few ideas already.
 This would be a rather dull blog post if I stopped writing here and left the rest as an exercise to the reader.
 Let's take a look at some options.

 ## Inline Mapping